 Further reading here.

 By the middle ages, bloodletting was so common that people of means regularly visited the “flebotomaria” (bleeding house) for prophylactic blood loss.
-By 1163, the church, which clamed to “abhor” bloodletting, banned clergy from performing the practice.
+By 1163, the church, which claimed to “abhor” bloodletting, banned clergy from performing the practice.
 Despite thinking it had medical benefits, physicians didn’t want to do it, because the penalty for malpractice was being murdered by a feudal lord.
 This game of hemo-hot-potato was largely the impetus for the rise of “barber-surgeons” and the continuing delineation between doctors and surgeons.
 The striped barbershop pole dates to this split: the red stripes represent blood, the white represents bandages, and the pole represents the stick squeezed by the patient to dilate their veins.

-It didn’t really fall out of favor until the end of the 19th century.
+Bloodletting didn’t really fall out of favor until the end of the 19th century.
 Even by the 1850s medical texts were still recommending it to treat a laundry list of more than 100 ailments including acne, gout, herpes, indigestion, and insanity.
 To treat the throat infection that killed him, George Washington was relieved of almost four liters of blood in less than a day.
 Charles II had a seizure, then was immediately bled for 24 ounces of red gold.
 Then he was given diuretics and purgatives; probably the treatment was worse than the cure.
 Not everyone took kindly to it: Lord Byron called his bloodletting doctors “a damned set of butchers.”
 As “evidence-based medicine” took over for…I don’t know, I guess “intuition-based medicine” in the 18th century, bloodletting was shown the door.
 And yet father of American medicine William Osler’s definitive medical text from 1923 still recommended it.

-Since certain ailments, such as hemochromatosis, can actually be improved by bloodletting, it seems that it took ~2 millennia for the practice to reach the endpoint of the “conventional wisdom / backlash / counter-backlash” cycle which is now always completed within 12 hours on Twitter.
+Since certain ailments, such as hemochromatosis, can actually be improved by bloodletting, it seems that it took ~2 millennia for the practice to reach the endpoint of the “conventional wisdom / backlash / counter-backlash” cycle which is now completed within 12 hours on Twitter.
 Recommended reading here.

 Side note: “Bloodstopping” is an Appalachian folk practice holding that bleeding could be halted by walking east and reciting Ezekiel 16:6.

 5. “Götz” von Berlichingen, a/k/a Götz of the Iron Hand, was a 16th-century German knight.
-He lost his right arm in 1504, fashioned a functional iron prosthetic—hence the name—and went right on knighting (the hand is now in a museum).
-He later turned up as an existentialist character in one of Sartre’s plays.
-Goethe wrote an autobiographical play about him, in which he was attributed the expletive/euphemism now called the “Swabian salute”: er kann mich im Arsche lecken (he can lick my arse”).
+He lost his right arm in 1504, fashioned a functional iron prosthetic—hence the name—and went right on knighting.
+The hand is now in a museum.
+Gotz later turned up as an existentialist character in one of Sartre’s plays, and Goethe wrote an autobiographical play about him, in which he was attributed the expletive/euphemism now called the Swabian salute: er kann mich im Arsche lecken (“he can lick my arse”).
 Genuine hero.